magicblock-labs/bolt/README.md

 Read the Bolt whitepaper for a detailed overview on the architecture and the scalability solution: [Ephemeral Rollups are All you Need](https://arxiv.org/abs/2311.02650)

-## 🚧 Warning: under costruction
+## 🚧 Under construction

-Bolt is an open-source project, currently in its early development phase and subject to frequent changes as we are still working on wiring up the final system.
-We warmly welcomes contributors.
-For additional resources, join the community on [Discord](https://discord.com/invite/MBkdC3gxcv).
+Bolt is in active development, so all APIs are subject to change.
+This code is unaudited.
+Use at your own risk.

+## 💚 Open Source

+Open Source is at the heart of what we do at Magicblock.
+We believe building software in the open, with thriving communities, helps leave the world a little better than we found it.

+## ✨ Contributors & Community

+Thank you for your interest in contributing to Bolt!
+Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how.